MatthieuNEDELEC/MnemoChoice/README.md

 [PROCESS]
 autokill = 0 to keep window open after selection or 1 to close automatically

+[UI]
+opacity = 0 to 1 → 0 the most transparent and 1 the more opaque
 ```

 Launch the executable (currently only Windows is supported due to killing process concerns)